Lonnie Johnson (inventor): Accomplishments

-Johnson currently holds over 250 patents, most of which are for his Super Soaker.
-Johnson was awarded the Air Force Achievement Medal and the Air Force Commendation Medal.
-He received several awards from NASA for his work in spacecraft system design at the Jet Propulsion Laboratory.
-In 2008, he was awarded the Breakthrough Award from the science magazine Popular Mechanics for his work related to JTEC and was inducted into the State of Alabama Engineering Hall of Fame in 2011.
-In 2015, the Super Soaker was inducted into the National Toy Hall of Fame.
-In 2022, Johnson was inducted into the National Inventors Hall of Fame.
+Johnson holds over 250 patents, the majority of which are related to fluid dynamics and toy propulsion systems like the Super Soaker.
+During his military and civil service, he was awarded the Air Force Achievement Medal and the Air Force Commendation Medal, as well as several NASA awards for his contributions to spacecraft system design at the Jet Propulsion Laboratory.

+In 2008, he received the Breakthrough Award from Popular Mechanics for his work on the JTEC system.
+He was inducted into the State of Alabama Engineering Hall of Fame in 2011.
+In 2015, the Super Soaker was inducted into the National Toy Hall of Fame, and in 2022, Johnson was inducted into the National Inventors Hall of Fame.

 Personal life

 Johnson is married to Linda Moore.
-They have four children and live in the Ansley Park district of Atlanta, Georgia.
+They have four children and reside in the Ansley Park neighborhood of Atlanta, Georgia.